DulnyR/jTasks/README.md

-**jTasks:A task application developed in Java with third-party support forNotion**
+**jTasks: A task application developed in Java with third-party support forNotion**

 **Introduction**